Anson2251/trackmaker/README.md

 This project is still under development.
 Many features are being implemented.

+This [<u>online demo</u>](https://anson2251.github.io/trackmaker/) (at branch `gh-page-demo`) is for experimental use only.
+It may not be up to date with the code in this repository.

 ### About the Bing Maps key

 My Bing Maps key exists in the code (`/src/config.ts > bingMapsKey`).
 If you need to build the page yourself, remember to replace it with your own key.
 It's free to apply for a basic key from the [Bing Maps Dev Centre](https://www.bingmapsportal.com/).
-I have set up the rules to protect the key, so **DO NOT** use it!
+**DO NOT** use the key provided in the code.

 ---